 NOTE: You can only run roaming enabled versions when offline, you cannot roam a license then run an older non-roaming version offline.

-You can see if any licenses are roamed from the RLM Webserver running on the license server.
-Q100211: How to check which licenses are available from an RLM server
+You can see if any licenses are roamed from the RLM server via these steps: Q100211: How to check which licenses are available from an RLM server

 HOW TO CONTROL ROAMING BEHAVIOUR